StripedBear/ga-test/content/_index.md

 summary: "General Arcade is a porting house and co-development studio based in Singapore and Malaysia.
 We've provided services for Larian, SEGA, Capcom, From Software, Devolver Digital, GOG, TinyBuild, The Indie Stone, and others.
 Founded in 2013, we are a team of 50 specialists."
 ---

-General Arcade is a porting house and co-development studio based in Singapore and Malaysia.
-We've provided services for Larian, SEGA, Capcom, From Software, Devolver Digital, GOG, TinyBuild, The Indie Stone, and others.
-Founded in 2013, we are a team of 50 specialists.

 {{< services-home >}}
 {{< services-grid gridClass="services-grid-home" >}}
 service-1.png|Porting from any platform to any platform